corda/corda-runtime-os/PluginGuidelines.md

 }
 ```

-this will allow the plugin to be compiled into a special fat jar that deals with certain dependency issues and allows the use of `cliPlugin` configuration to configure the plugin.
+This allows the plugin to be compiled into a special fat jar that deals with certain dependency issues and allows the use of `cliPlugin` configuration to configure the plugin.
 This should be placed after dependencies.
-And example of the configuration can be seen here:
+The following is an example configuration:

 ```groovy
 cliPlugin{